Kings Mountain State Park

 The CCC was a relief program that brought in young unmarried men from where ever available.
 They received room and board in the camps as well as a small weekly wage.
 The majority of the wage, they were expected to send home to their families.

-Known as Roosevelt’s “Tree Army”, the CCC not only provided jobs for countless unemployed young men during the Depression, but it relieved the burden on their families because they would have less mouths to feed.
+Known as Roosevelt’s “Tree Army”, the CCC not only provided jobs for countless unemployed young men during the Depression, but it relieved the burden on their families because they would have less mouth to feed.
 It also provided extra money to the families in the form of the money the members would send home every month.
 The young men not only learned a trade, but also helped build state and national parks all over the country.

 Initially all the workers at Kings Mountain were with the CCC, but by 1937 additional workers under the Emergency Relief Act (ERA) were brought in.
 In contrast to the CCC, ERA workers were local and tended to live at home.
 Trucks would pick them up every day, taking then to the worksite and delivering them home every night.